Manishsah098/codealpha_task/codealpha_event registration/README.md

-# EventHub - Premium Event Registration System
+# EventHub -  Event Registration System

 EventHub is a modern, full-stack event management platform built with Django and React.
 It features a stunning glassmorphism UI, secure token-based authentication, and a seamless registration experience.